Jorl17/minecraft-dropbox-server/README.md

 # Are you able to automatically launch Minecraft or add the current IP to its list?

 Not at the moment.
 Maybe in the future something can be arranged!

+# What happens if I have multiple jars in the server folder?
+**minecraft-dropbox-server** will use the first it finds.
+You can specify the exact jar (only filename, not path, as it is assumed to be in the server folder) with the `-j`,`--jar` option.

+# Example usage

+Below are some example use cases of the **mc-dbox-server** utility.
+There are no examples involving the central server because it is still being worked on and most people won't find a use case for it.

+## Starting/joining a server of a shared Dropbox folder
+Say you have a folder named "Minecraft Server Friends" and you want to join the server (if it is running), or run it yourself, if it isn't.
+Just do

+	mc-dbox-server -n "Minecraft Server Friends"

+**mc-dbox-server** will start the server for you if it needs to.
+If someone is already running it, it will tell you the IP.
+If this is a mistake (which is rare), check the `-c`,`--clear` option

+## Starting/joining a server of a shared Dropbox folder and reporting a different ip
+Say you have a folder named "Minecraft Server Friends" and you want to join the server (if it is running), or run it yourself, if it isn't.
+You also want to report your ip as `16.10.12.3` because this is your local VPN IP.
+Just do

+	mc-dbox-server -n "Minecraft Server Friends" -i 16.10.12.3

+**mc-dbox-server** will start the server for you if it needs to.
+If someone is already running it, it will tell you the IP.
+If this is a mistake (which is rare), check the `-c`,`--clear` option

+## Starting/joining a server by manually supplying the dropbox home folder (e.g. for MEGA or some other service)
+If you're using an alternative service (e.g. MEGA), or your Dropbox folder somehow can't be auto-located, use the `-d` option togehter with the already seen `-n`

+	mc-dbox-server -n "Minecraft Server Friends" -d /home/jorl17/my_dropbox_folder

+## Starting/joining a server by manually supplying the server folder
+If the previous examples don't fit your use case, you might want to explicitly link the server folder itself, bypassing the `-n` and `-d` options.
+You can do this with the `-s` option.

+	mc-dbox-server -s "/home/jorl17/Dropbox/Minecraft Server Friends"

+**mc-dbox-server** will start the server for you if it needs to.
+If someone is already running it, it will tell you the IP.
+If this is a mistake (which is rare), check the `-c`,`--clear` option

+## Changing the server JVM arguments
+The server JVM arguments can be changed with the `-o`,`--jvm-options` option:

+	mc-dbox-server -n "Minecraft Server Friends" -o "-Xmx16G -Xms10G"

 # Full option list